adesozasilva/jquery/README.md

-# Manipulando o DOM com jQuery
+# Manipulating DOM with Jquery